joaobnv/css/README.md

 ## Books

-- _Geometry_ of Roger Fenn.
+- _Geometry_ by Roger Fenn.
-- _The Foundation of Geometry_ of David Hilbert.
+- _The Foundation of Geometry_ by David Hilbert.

 # Statistics and Probability

 ## Books

-- _Introduction to Probability_	of Dimitri Bertsekas, and John Tsitsiklis.
+- _Introduction to Probability_ by Dimitri Bertsekas, and John Tsitsiklis.

 ## Online Courses